rails/rails/guides/source/active_record_callbacks.md

 As you start registering new callbacks for your models, they will be queued for execution.
 This queue will include all your model's validations, the registered callbacks, and the database operation to be executed.

 The whole callback chain is wrapped in a transaction.
-If any <em>before</em> callback method returns exactly `false` or raises an exception, the execution chain gets halted and a ROLLBACK is issued; <em>after</em> callbacks can only accomplish that by raising an exception.
+If any _before_ callback method returns exactly `false` or raises an exception, the execution chain gets halted and a ROLLBACK is issued; _after_ callbacks can only accomplish that by raising an exception.

 WARNING.
 Raising an arbitrary exception may break code that expects `save` and its friends not to fail like that.
 The `ActiveRecord::Rollback` exception is thought precisely to tell Active Record a rollback is going on.
 That one is internally captured but not reraised.